adopt-liveview/adopt-liveview/priv/pages/2024/04-05-conditional-rendering-en_US.md

 - Add a `<%= if condition do %>`.
 It is important that you use the tag that contains `=` otherwise HEEx will understand that this should not be rendered!
 - Write any HTML that will be in the case that should be rendered.
-- Add a `<% else %>`.
+- Add an `<% else %>`.
 Note that there is no `=` this time.
-If you add it, the code continues to work but a warning will tell you to remove it.
+If you add it, the code continues to work but a warning will ask to remove it.
 - Write any HTML for the `else` case.
 - Add a `<% end %>`.
 Again, without `=`.